How to make money on TikTok in 2026

 You don’t have to push hard, just mention your other pages naturally in captions or bios.
 A few loyal viewers moving off-platform can make a big difference over time.

-Diversifying monetization tips protects you from TikTok’s algorithm shifts.
+Diversifying monetization tips protects you from TikTok’s algorithm shifts and helps maintain real income.
 Keep exploring new options – like joining the TikTok Creator Marketplace or testing smaller affiliate campaigns – so you’re not stuck with one income stream.

 Making money on TikTok takes time.
-Here’s what helps and what doesn’t:
+Here’s what helps and what doesn’t if you want to maximize earnings:

 Do’s: